-- 9. A contestant who has been knocked down cannot be saved by the bell in any round, including the final round. - 0.
+- 7. The Three (3) Knockdown Rule is in effect only where a contestant has been knocked down 3 times in the same round by strikes/kicks to the head.
+In this event, this contestant shall be determined to have lost the bout by Technical knockout. - 8.
+There is no Standing Eight (8) Count. - 9.
+A contestant who has been knocked down cannot be saved by the bell in any round, including the final round. - 10.
 All contestants are required to wear a mouthpiece during any contest.
 No round can begin without the mouthpieces in place.
 If any mouthpiece becomes dislodged during the contest, the referee shall call time and have the mouthpiece rinsed and put back in the contestant's mouth at the first opportune moment, without interfering with the action.
 The referee may deduct points if he/she feels the mouthpiece is being intentionally dislodged. - 11.
 A contestant shall receive a 20 second count if the contestant is knocked out of the ring and onto the floor.
 The contestant shall NOT be assisted by anyone, including spectators or his seconds.
 If the contestant is assisted, he may be deducted points, or disqualified, at the sole discretion of the referee.
-If the contestant falls or is thrown from the ring the of the area Pard position referee shall "stop time", allow the contestant to return, seek the council of the ringside physician and/or penalize the other contestant if there was a fouling action, where appropriate.
+If the contestant falls or is thrown from the ring the of the area of direction of the area of direction of the area of t referee shall "stop time", allow the contestant to return, seek the council of the ringside physician and/or penalize the other contestant if there was a fouling action, where appropriate.

-- 12. Fouls:
+12. Fouls:

 - a.
 Head butts.

 - b.
-Groinstrikes.
+Groin strikes.

 - c.
 Thrusting or Linear kicks directed at the knee joint

 - d.
 Striking the back of the head or the spine -defined as striking any of the area beginning at the back of the head starting at the crown of the head and running directly down the center of the head, spreading from ear to ear in the back of the head, running down the entire rear portion of the neck, and beginning again at the occipital junction and stopping at the top of the trapezius, and again from the trapezius muscle down the spine to the tailbone.

 - e.
 Attacks to the throat.

 - f.
 Striking a downed contestant (a contestant is considered "down" whenever they have any part of their body other than the soles of their feet touching the canvas).

 - Failure to obey the referee's commands.

-- Striking on a break h.
+- Striking on a break

-- Striking after a bell. i.
+- Striking after a bell.

 - j.
 Holding or using the ropes while striking or clinching.

 - k.
 Timidity: Repeatedly, intentionally avoiding engagement or contact with the opponent.

 - Use of abusive language and/or gestures.

 - m.
 Causing intentional delays in the action: For example, repeatedly spitting out the mouth piece, falling out of the ring to cause delay.

 - Thumbing

 - o.
 Holding the opponent's leg without executing a legal strike or while executing more than one striking technique.
-(A contestant may grab the opponent's kicking leg and
+(A contestant may grab the opponent's kicking leg and 62